vinayaksodar/cs-courses-notes/cs229/notes.md

 - Multinomial → Softmax Regression
 - Poisson → Poisson Regression

-So by restricting ourselves to exponential-family distributions, we get a **single recipe** (GLM) that can cover regression, classification, count models, etc.
+So by restricting ourselves to exponential-family distributions, we get a **single recipe*- (GLM) that can cover regression, classification, count models, etc.

 ---